containers/ContainerPlumbing/speakers.md

 ## Submit Proposal

-You can submit a proposal using our [CfP Form]().
-Contact admin@containerplumbing.org if you have issues with submitting.
+You can submit a proposal using our [CfP Form](https://forms.gle/WvezB2FDWpXGAV4y9).
+Contact [event admin](mailto:jberkus@redhat.com) if you have issues with submitting.